Understanding Bipolar Disorder: 20 Insightful Bipolar Quotes

 "I am tired of hiding, tired of misspent and knotted energies, tired of the hypocrisy, and tired of acting as if I have something to hide." – Kay Redfield Jamison

-Quotes about surviving and thriving with bipolar disorder
+Quotes about addressing bipolar disorder

 Many people diagnosed with bipolar disorder may feel that they are somehow broken or damaged, unable to succeed because of their diagnosis.
 Despite these feelings, individuals who experience bipolar disorder can often live happy, healthy, and wildly successful lives.